Lazy22zz/UE5-RPG-Combat-Game/README.md

    ```
    </details>

-3. `FComponentHitSignature`: Attach it to the boxcomponent to eanble the collision detec.
+3. `FComponentHitSignature`: Attach it to the box component to enable the collision detection.
    <details>
    <summary>View Code</summary>